qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 * Include a break (or two) in each day's schedule.
 Break every hour?
 90 minutes?
 How long to break?
 * Resampling exercise?
+* Consider having a "quiet" breakout room in Zoom for those who prefer to not talk while working

 ### Goal ideas for later